radius-project/radius/docs/content/user-guides/samples/eshop/3-services/index.md

 ## Add parameters

-Add the following parameters to the top of your `eshop.bicep` file along with the other parameters you've specified, which will be used by eShop.
+The following parameters are added to the eShop file and referenced by multiple services:

 {{< rad file="snippets/catalog.bicep" embed=true marker="//PARAMS" replace-key-rest="//REST" replace-value-rest="..." >}}

+{{% alert title="Note" color="info" %}}
+Improved gateway DNS support is in development.
+In the meantime, [nip.io](https://nip.io) is recommended for DNS resolution to your Cluster IP address.
+{{% /alert %}}

-## Add catalog service
+## Catalog service

-Within your `eshop` resource, add the following [ContainerComponent]({{< ref container >}}) resource for the catalog service.
-Note the use of other Radius Components for connection information.
+Taking a closer look at a service, the catalog microservice is modeled as a [ContainerComponent]({{< ref container >}}) resource:

 {{< rad file="snippets/catalog.bicep" embed=true marker="//CATALOG" replace-key-provides="//PROVIDES" replace-value-provides="" >}}

+{{% alert title="⚠️ Connections to non-Radius resoures" color="info" %}}
+While connections to non-Radius Bicep resources are not supported today, we are actively working on supporting this feature.
+In the meantime you can still access parameters and keys/passwords via the [list* functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-resource#list).
+{{% /alert %}}

 ### Image